 At least ten dentists in Arizona, California, Connecticut, Florida, Iowa, Minnesota, Ohio, New York, Pennsylvania, and Washington who treated “cavitations” have been disciplined by their state licensing boards for insurance fraud or other dental act violations, most of which were related to this alleged diagnosis.
 For example:

-- In 2004, 2012, and 2013, the Arizona Board of Dental Examiners disciplined Michael Margolis, D.D.S., for inappropriately diagnosing and treating patients for “NICO” and unnecessarily extracting teeth based on diagnoses made with a Cavitat device.
+- Between 2004 and 2019, the Arizona Board of Dental Examiners disciplined Michael Margolis, D.D.S., several times for inappropriately diagnosing and treating patients for “NICO” and unnecessarily extracting teeth based on diagnoses made with a Cavitat device.
 In two of these cases, he had also performed invasive jawbone surgery that was unnecessary and had left the patients with persistent jaw discomfort.
 In the 2004 case, he was ordered to take 12 hours of board-approved continuing education.
 In the 2012 case, he was ordered to take 24 hours of continuing education.
 In the 2013 case, he was ordered to pay restitution of $11,986 to the patient.